NSHipster/articles/2013-06-02-nsdatadetector.md

   reviewed: August 29, 2018
 ---

-Text is nothing without context.
+Text means nothing without context.

 What gives weight to our words is their relation to one another,